 Repair or maintenance works are liable to VAT at the standard rate but if they form part of a conversion or renovation as described below, they can be reduced or zero-rated accordingly.

-(ZERO RATED FOR VAT)
+ALTERATION (ZERO RATED FOR VAT) |

-(VAT AT STANDARD RATE)
+REPAIR/MAINTENANCE (VAT AT STANDARD RATE) |

-Replacement of a straw thatch with reeds and changes to ridge detail
+Replacement of rotten windows with uPVC double glazing Re-felt and batten roof Replacement of a straw thatch with reeds and changes to ridge detail Redecorating Repointing Rewiring |

 OTHER EXCEPTIONS